isaacs/node-lru-cache/README.md

   it'll be called whenever a `set()` operation overwrites an existing key.
 If you set this option, `dispose()` will only be called when a key falls out of the cache, not when it is overwritten.
+* `updateAgeOnGet` When using time-expiring entries with `maxAge`, setting this to `true` will make each item's effective time update to the current time whenever it is retrieved from cache, causing it to not expire.
+(It can still fall out of cache based on recency of use, of course.)

 ## API